ARGOeu/argo-monitoring/website/docs/monitoring_library/introduction.md

 where `REPORTNAME` is the name of a report, as listed in the 1st example, and `YYYY-MM-DD` is an ISO formated date.
 An optional end date may be passed with `--end-date YYY-MM-DD`, which otherwise defaults to the day defined by `--start-date`.

+#### Python code rundown

-The following code snippet from the example
+The following Python code snippet from the example

 - initializes a connection to the API, using a tenant API key (`mon = ArgoMonitoringService…`)
 - calls `mon.period` to define a reporting period which will apply to subsequent calls
 - calls `mon.reports.by_name` to fetch a specific report by its name